BSN-Spartan/NC-PolygonEdge/README.md

 ## 5. Generate the Node Signature

-When joining the Spartan Network as a DC, the DC Operator will be rewarded a certain amount of NTT Incentives based on the quantity of the registered node.
-To achieve this, the DC Operator should first provide the signature of the full node to verify the node's ownership.
+When joining the Spartan Network as a Data Center, the Data Center Operator will be rewarded a certain amount of NTT Incentives based on the quantity of the registered node.
+To achieve this, the Data Center Operator should first provide the signature of the full node to verify the node's ownership.

 ####  Node Installed by Commands: